 - Talk to Cloud Migration experts

-> Your excitement about moving to Cloud is legit.
-After all, it is the gateway to future-proofing your business, unleashes a world of opportunities, and saves your company a significant amount of money.
+Your excitement about moving to Cloud is legitimate.
+After all, it is the gateway to future-proofing your business, unleashing a world of opportunities, and saving your company a significant amount of money.
 These benefits often create an illusion for businesses that once they migrate, everything will magically work out.
 This couldn’t be further from the truth.

-> Without a step-by-step and realistic plan in place, it is easy to lose control of your migration journey.
+Without a step-by-step and realistic plan in place, it is easy to lose control of your migration journey.
 Expectations not matching reality, you might even end up in a state worse than where you started.
 This guide is a foolproof, phase-wise plan to help you build a robust Atlassian Cloud migration strategy.

-> 1) Is Atlassian Cloud right for my business model?
+1) Is Atlassian Cloud right for my business / operating model?

-> Bet you weren’t expecting this, but Atlassian Cloud is not a one-size-fits-all solution for all enterprises aspiring for modernization, thanks to variables such as security, privacy, infrastructure, etc. However, if you want to restrict your instance to your company, or make it fall under VPN, you might have to wait tad longer, as those options are not yet available in Atlassian Cloud.
+Bet you weren’t expecting this, but Atlassian Cloud is not a one-size-fits-all solution for all enterprises aspiring for modernization, thanks to variables such as security, privacy, infrastructure, etc. However, if you want to restrict your instance to your company, or make it fall under VPN, you might have to wait tad longer, as those options are not yet available in Atlassian Cloud.
 The exciting bit for companies with a Cloud-first approach is that over the last 2-3 years, Atlassian has been upgrading the features and functionalities of its Cloud products consistently for customers.

 Before you are cloud’ward bound, ask: Is Atlassian Cloud the best way for my enterprise to move forward?
 Fret not if the answer is “no”; you will always have option to host your content on Data Center which also offers customization options.